 A clinical trial is a research study that people volunteer to take part in.
 Clinical trials help doctors find better treatments for cancer and other diseases.
 Most new ways of finding, preventing and treating cancer were discovered in clinical trials.
 The safety of patients enrolled in clinical trials is very important and there are strict rules to protect patients.
 You might want to take part in a study to get a treatment not available to everyone or to help other people with cancer or to help find ways to prevent and find cancer.
 If you want more information about clinical trials at St. Claire, call 859-562-1543.
 For Kentucky clinical trials or national trials, go to ClinicalTrials.gov or www.cancer.net/clincialtrials.

-As an active member of the University of Kentucky Markey Cancer Center Research Network and the Southwest Oncology Group (SWOG), St. Claire HealthCare is experienced in conducting clinical research, including collaborative investigator-initiated trials with the Markey Cancer Center and National Cancer Institute’s National Clinical Trials Network (NCTN).
-The St. Claire HealthCare study portfolio includes therapeutic, interventional, and non-interventional studies selected based on feasibility to serve our patient population and research interests.
+As an active member of the University of Kentucky Markey Cancer Center Research Network and the Southwest Oncology Group (SWOG), UK St. Claire is experienced in conducting clinical research, including collaborative investigator-initiated trials with the Markey Cancer Center and National Cancer Institute’s National Clinical Trials Network (NCTN).
+The UK St. Claire study portfolio includes therapeutic, interventional, and non-interventional studies selected based on feasibility to serve our patient population and research interests.
 Our strong relationship with Markey has led to the enrollment of more than 165 patients from seven surrounding counties in 24 different cancer clinical studies.